 * This article originally appeared here on Traveller24.com

-Outside a wild wind unfurled its energy at the exposed mountainsides, then ricocheted down to our unity at the palm of the valley.
+Outside a wild wind unfurled its energy at the exposed mountainsides, then ricocheted down to our unit at the palm of the valley.
 Through the glass walls, we watched the action unfold, but a roaring fire, glasses of red wine and a rather animated game of 30 Seconds meant we weren’t too bothered.
 In fact, whilst the elements raged outside, there was probably no place we’d rather have been than in the remote splendour of the Kogelberg Mountain range.

 For those in need of a wilderness escape, in the Western Cape you’ve endless options – and a great place to start is the reserves managed by Cape Nature.
 Their dedication to conservation, sustainability and responsible tourism has continued to draw me to their collection of unique reserves.
 A group of friends and I were off to visit two of these reserves and excitedly were given a Q5 by Audi Center Cape Town to make sure we travelled in style.